 |Power Plant:||2x CR123A Battery|

-Why we love this Flashlight
+Why we Love this Tactical Flashlight

 The light source of the G4 comes in the form of a Cree XM-L2 LED which emits a powerful 1000 lumens of brightness at the highest setting.
-Alongside this max setting, the Helotex also offers both an energy efficient low mode as well as a strobe effect for signalling etc.
+Alongside this max setting, the Helotex also offers both an energy efficient low mode as well as a strobe effect for signaling etc.

 As with many of the other tactical flashlight offerings listed in this guide, the Helotex G4 is operated using a tactical switch on the rear of the light.